mattpolicastro/GAframe/README.md

 # Next Steps

 * Move everything to proper npm modules.
-* Reorganise source.
+	* Wait to hear back about [Aframe #347](https://github.com/aframevr/aframe/issues/347), or submit PR to fix dependency inclusion/exclusion.
 * Refactor entity creation:
-	* Use React
+	* Integrate React as a Google Embed API component?
 	* Wait for Aframe templates to be rebuilt
 * Integrate [A-Frame text components](https://github.com/ngokevin/aframe-text-component).
-* Make it prettier.
+* Make it more prettier.
+* Make a decision with regards to 'use strict'; it's unevenly applied at the moment and appears to be duplicated in browserify output.